kizu/kizu.ru/src/posts/2024-10-22-tree-counting-and-random/index.en.md

 The first one could be beneficial for calculations, and the second one could be a convenient shortcut for various effects, or for cases that can’t be covered by calculations (at least until we get [proper conditionals](https://lea.verou.me/blog/2024/css-conditionals/) in CSS).

+## Update from 2025-08-21

+Chrome shipped tree-counting functions in Chrome 138 in June, and Safari just put a prototype implementation for them in the new [Technology Preview 226](https://webkit.org/blog/17282/release-notes-for-safari-technology-preview-226/).

+I did not update the text of this article, but I did update some of the examples to use the new `sibling-index()` and `sibling-count()` functions.
+They work!

+There is no yet any news about `children-count()`, and while [Safari TP now also has a prototype implementation of `random()`](https://webkit.org/blog/17285/rolling-the-dice-with-css-random/), it is not enough for the purposes of this article, so I did not add it here.

 ## Prototyping with Custom Properties